Key takeaways

 What is erectile dysfunction?

 Erections are a complicated process, and it takes a lot to make them happen.
-Following arousal, your hormones, nerves, blood vessels, and brain work together to increase blood flow to your penis and decrease blood flow out of it, achieving an erection.
+Following arousal, your hormones, nerves, blood vessels, and brain work together to increase blood flow to your penis and decrease blood flow out of it, resulting in an erection.
 When something interferes with a part of this process, ED may develop.

 ED is defined as a sexual health issue, but the impact of ED can extend beyond your sex life.
 ED is linked to low self-esteem, can affect your relationship with sexual partner(s), lead to shame, anxiety, and depression, and even affect your productivity at work.
 If this list isn’t enough to motivate you to make an appointment with your healthcare provider, ED can also be a sign of a potentially serious underlying health condition (more on that below).